 - 3Ericsson Albumin Method:

 - In this method, the sperms are separated using albumin.
 The ones that swim faster through the albumin are assumed to be Y-sperms (boys) and the sluggish ones to be the X-sperms (girls).

 - These are then inserted through intrauterine insemination (IUI) or artificial insemination.

-- If a girl is preferred, the woman can takes Clomid® to increase the odds for girls.
+- If a girl is preferred, the woman can take Clomid® to increase the odds for a girl.

 - The success rate of this method is about 75 percent.
 The success for girls is around 70-72 percent.

-- This is still anchored on the facts that X-bearing sperms (X-sperm or girl-producing) are large, sluggish and can live longer, while the Y-bearing sperms (Y-sperm or boy-producing sperm) are lighter and faster, but with shorter life spans.
+This is still anchored on the facts that X-bearing sperms (X-sperm or girl-producing) are large, sluggish and survive longer, while the Y-bearing sperms (Y-sperm or boy-producing sperm) are lighter and faster, but with shorter life spans.

-- This type of gender selection boasts of about 75 percent success rate, though there are no actual reports or documentation of this claim.
+- This type of gender selection boasts of about 75 percent success rate, though there are no actual reports or documentation regarding this claim.

 Gender Selection: The Old Wives' Tales

 If neither the science-assisted techniques nor the low-tech methods appeal to you, there are old wives' tales that tell you how to conceive a girl or a boy.
 While there are things you can try on your own, there isn't much guarantee you can select the gender of your offspring with precision.
 Some of these theories include:

 - If you want to have a son, you can encourage Y-sperm with salty foods, red meat, and foods rich in potassium.
 You can also include wheat grass, cucumber, kale, oregano, almonds, peas, tomatoes, broccoli, parsnips, sweet potatoes, pine watermelons, and nuts.